willow-red/sara-site-v1/README.md

-# Personal Website
+# Personal Website — Archived
-Contains all of my coding projects and some web design as well.
+Portfolio website made with React and Bootstrap frameworks, designed by me.
+This is an archived site so I can look back on my progress as a web developer :-)